 The “classic” tools that Scrum teams use to organize their work are whiteboards, charts, and note cards.
-Yet there’s so much more you can achieve with Scrum project management software.
+Yet there’s so much more you can achieve with Scrum project management software, so Daxx decided to collect 15 best Agile tools in one article.
 Besides, using this type of software is the only viable option if you work with a geographically distributed team.

 Don't miss our expert Q&A on how to select the right Agile project management tool for your needs at the end of this post.